Answered By: Laura Marek Last Updated: Aug 09, 2018 Views: 447

-Just like in a physical library, you can find a journal and look through or browse the issues to find articles.
+Just like in a physical library, you can browse issues of a journal, magazine, newspaper, or other type of periodical.
 Below are steps detailing how to do that:

 On the right hand side of the Library homepage, click on Publication Finder.

 In the search box, type the title of the journal, magazine, newspaper (or other kind of periodical that you are looking to find).
 For this example, Leader to Leader is used as an example.